MicrosoftDocs/power-platform/power-platform/guidance/coe/after-setup.md

 Before installing the upgrade, check that the solution is in a healthy state to receive the new updates.

 Making any changes to flows or apps in the solution creates an unmanaged layer.
 Components with unmanaged layers won't receive updates until you remove that unmanaged layer.
-Learn more: [Understanding solution layers](/power-platform/alm/solution-layers-alm)
+Learn more: [Solution layers](/power-platform/alm/solution-layers-alm)

 All flows with *Admin \| Sync Template v* in the name are responsible for collecting your tenant's inventory and building the foundation that the CoE Starter Kit relies on.
 These flows should not be customized.
 If you have additional requirements on what inventory to collect, raise a [feature ask](https://github.com/microsoft/coe-starter-kit/issues/new?assignees=&labels=coe-starter-kit%2Cenhancement&template=3-coe-starter-kit-feature.yml&title=%5BCoE+Starter+Kit+-+Feature%5D%3A+FEATURE+TITLE) or create your own flow.
 Learn more: [Extending the CoE Starter Kit](modify-components.md)